 An applicant who is not a U.S. citizen or permanent resident, by submitting an application for this funding, assures that his/her visa status will provide sufficient time to complete the project and grant term within the United States.
 Investigators need not be specifically trained in cancer research; however, they should be working in an environment capable of conducting high quality, high impact cancer research.

-The application portal for the 2020 Pershing Square Sohn Prize for Young Investigators in Cancer Research is not yet open.
+The application portal for the 2020 Pershing Square Sohn Prize for Young Investigators in Cancer Research is closed.

-The system will reopen on September 30, 2019 to accept Letters of Intent for the 2020 Pershing Square Sohn Prize for Young Investigators in Cancer Research.
-The deadline to submit a Letter of Intent is November 4, 2019 at 5:00pm EST.
+The deadline to submit a Letter of Intent application for the 2020 Pershing Square Sohn Prize for Young Investigators in Cancer Research was Monday, November 4, 2019 by 5:00pm EST.

 Upon review, selected applicants will be invited to submit a Full-Length Proposal.
 Applicants will be notified about the status of their application no later than December 19, 2019.

-Please be sure to thoroughly read the above application guidelines before starting your application.
+Please be sure to thoroughly read the above application guidelines.